jemiluv8/tigris-docs/docs/sdkstools/astro/index.md

 }
 ```

-You can run this the `script/setup.ts` file using the following command:
+You can run the `script/setup.ts` file using the following command:

 ```sh
 npx ts-node --esm --experimental-specifier-resolution=node scripts/setup.ts